 Airbnb was once a place where you could book a night on someone's sofa for a few quid.
 Nowadays it's grown into one of the best holiday property websites with loads of quirky places to stay and unusual accommodation - including a massive choice of Airbnbs in Cornwall.

-We've picked 10 of the best Airbnb properties you can hire in Cornwall including a castle, a trendy beach house, a yacht, a treehouse, a yurt, two manor houses and a train carriage.
+We've picked 7 of the best Airbnb properties you can hire in Cornwall including a castle, a trendy beach house, a yacht, a treehouse, a yurt, two manor houses and a train carriage.
+We chose our seven by looking at things like customer reviews, location and value for money. |

 1. A Seven-Bedroom Trendy Beach House near Newquay (sleeps 14)